This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Maybelline is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because Maybelline is not certified cruelty-free by a third party, no one is looking into or substantiating Maybelline’s cruelty-free commitments and claims.
+Since Maybelline is not certified cruelty-free by a third party, no one is substantiating or auditing Maybelline’s cruelty-free commitments and claims.

 Is Maybelline Owned By A Non-Cruelty-Free Parent Company?